Ukrainian Brazilians: Religion

 The Ukrainian Greek Catholic Church has a strong hold on Ukrainian society in Brazil, where it is wealthy and has massive landholdings including 230 churches and five monasteries run by the Order of Saint Basil the Great.
 Approximately 85% of Brazil's Ukrainians belong to this Church.
 Lavish onion-domed churches proliferate throughout the villages in the Ukrainian part of Brazil, despite the modest economic means of the farmers.
 The Church has been accused of blocking measures to improve the plight of the rural population, for fear that modernization will lessen the population's dependence on it.
 In some respects rural Brazilian-Ukrainian society resembles that of Galicia in the 19th century, where the influence of the Church and its priests was so great that it has been referred to as theocratic.
 In Prudentópolis, the regional center in Parana whose population is 75% Ukrainian, the Ukrainian Catholic Cathedral of São Josafat overlooks the city center.
 There is also a seminary, and Ukrainian printing press run by the Church and a Ukrainian cultural museum.

 It should be also noticed that some Ukrainians were also Protestant, belonging to the Baptist and Pentecostals branch of Christianity.
 Originally coming from Volyn Region, they brought their Ukrainian traditions of worshipping God.
-The biggest church was the Russian Assembly of God (90% were Ukrainians and the rest Russians, Poles, Bielo Russians and few Lithuanians) based in São Paulo.
+The biggest church was the Russian Assembly of God (90% were Ukrainians and the rest Russians, Poles, Belarusians and few Lithuanians) based in São Paulo.
 It was founded around 1930 and led by Pr.
 Szymon Misiuk with branches in Arapongas -PR, Apucarana - PR, Curitiba - PR, Erechin and Santa Rosa - RS.
 São Caetano do Sul, in São Paulo State had a big concentration of Ukrainians as well and the First Ukrainian Baptist Church was established there by Rev. Dmitro Bucky.
 Many other churches were also based in São Paulo.
-The Ukrainian Protestants were not able to maintain their ethnic identity and with the oldtimers passing away, the new generation did not keep the tradition of services in Ukrainian language, churches disappeared or were turned into Brazilian churches, and Slavic connections disappeared.
+The Ukrainian Protestants were not able to maintain their ethnic identity and with the oldtimers dying, the new generation did not keep the tradition of services in Ukrainian language, churches disappeared or were turned into Brazilian churches, and Slavic connections disappeared.